 Our running expert Ben Farrelly is a competitive runner with Salford Metropolitan Athletics Club and regularly competes on the road, track and cross country.
-Ben has a special interest in running related injuries and has undertaken additional post-graduate in this field.
+Ben has a special interest in running related injuries and has undertaken additional post-graduate training in this field.
 Subsequently, Ben treats a large number of runners ranging from recreational joggers to athletes competing at a national level.
 In clinic, Ben conducts specific running assessments which includes:

 - Analysis of training/loading programs to identify any training error.

 - Full musculoskeletal assessment.